tiny-rhino/how-to-make-a-tech-choice/slides.md

 _First product ready for market_

 :::
-The first version of a product is when you've grown and add extra stuff
+The first version is a product you can sell to your target market
 :::

 ---
 # Get to work